• Account Login

 • Environmental Considerations

-• Bellbridge Blog
+• Blog

-February 3, 2016 By Christopher Desler
+February 3, 2016 by Christopher Desler

 Certainly the internet is a convenient source but what about the touch, the feel, the color!
 How are designers compensating for the real live thing in the early stages of design development?
 Are most design source sites that good that you feel you can make relatively good selections initially with sample back-up?
 Are recommendations or insights on Pinterest or Instagram critical or of significant value?